Home/Blog/Chronic Care/Diabetes/Sugar-Free Rice for Diabetes Control

 Diabetes-Friendly Sugar-Free Rice Options

-Maintaining stable blood sugar levels is of utmost importance for people with diabetes.
-The role of food choices in achieving this must be considered.
-White rice, a staple food in many cultures, can challenge people with diabetes due to its high carbohydrate content.
-But there’s good news.
-The following rice options suit people with diabetes and can be included in a well-rounded diet.
+Maintaining stable blood sugar levels is essential for people with diabetes.
+M The following rice options suit people with diabetes and can be included in a well-balanced diet.

 1) Brown Rice

-Unlike white rice, brown rice sustains its external bran layer and germ, offering a more potent dose of fibre and nutrients.
+Unlike white rice, brown rice has its external bran layer and germ, offering a more fibre and nutrients.
 By incorporating fibre, digestion is decelerated, and glucose is released into the bloodstream steadily.
-It, in turn, helps to prevent sudden surges in blood sugar levels following a meal.
-Hence, it can be considered diabetes rice.
+This helps prevent glucose spikes following a meal.

 2) Wild Rice